addstar34/addstar34.github.io/_posts/2016-08-19-ruby-sudoku-checker-challenge.md

 The first part of this method is taking the board and calling the `each_with_index` enumerable method on it.
 The 2 `block parameters` are self explanatory, the first is the value of the array and the second is the index.
 So, the value will be each sub array i.e. a row and the index is each of the rows.

-On the next line we are calling the previously declared sum method on the first value which is the first sub array.
-Then as stated above it will sum the array and boom! the first row has now been checked.
+On the next line we are calling the previously declared `valid?` method on the first value which is the first sub array.
+Boom! the first row has now been checked.

 Now we're still in the first pass of `board.each_with_index do |line, x|` and the next part is the following conditional.